 The large team of pediatric cardiology specialists at Children's Health includes experts in every aspect of pediatric heart disease, including diagnostic imaging.
 Learn more about the full range of tests we offer in our cardiac imaging department.

-Treating Hypoplastic Left Heart Syndrome
+How is Pediatric Hypoplastic Left Heart Syndrome treated?

 Children with HLHS require immediate treatment.
 At Children’s Health, our goal is to deliver comprehensive care in a compassionate environment that keeps you informed at every decision.
 Our first step will be to stabilize your child’s heart, which will require a stay in our cardiac intensive care unit.
 Medications will help stabilize your child until they can have surgery.